terraform-google-modules/terraform-example-foundation/README.md

 #### Monitoring

-Under the monitoring folder, a project is created per environment (prod & nonprod) which is intended to be used as a [Cloud Monitoring workspace](https://cloud.google.com/monitoring/workspaces) for all projects in that environment.
+Under the monitoring folder, a project is created per environment (production & non-production) which is intended to be used as a [Cloud Monitoring workspace](https://cloud.google.com/monitoring/workspaces) for all projects in that environment.
 Please note that creating the [workspace and linking projects](https://cloud.google.com/monitoring/workspaces/create) can currently only be completed through the Cloud Console.
 If you have strong IAM requirements for these monitoring workspaces, it is worth considering creating these at a more granular level such as per business unit or per application.

 #### Networking

-Under the networking folder, a project is created per environment (prod & nonprod) which is intended to be used as a [Shared VPC Host project](https://cloud.google.com/vpc/docs/shared-vpc) for all projects in that environment.
+Under the networking folder, a project is created per environment (production & non-production) which is intended to be used as a [Shared VPC Host project](https://cloud.google.com/vpc/docs/shared-vpc) for all projects in that environment.
 This stage only creates the projects and enables the correct APIs, the following networks stage creates the actual Shared VPC networks.

 #### Organization Policies